7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Strasbourg Airport

-The Strasbourg International Airport (SXB) is located just 4 miles from the Strasbourg city centre.
-The airport is well connected to major European cities.
-Travelers can use public transit or taxis to get between the airport and the city.
+The Strasbourg International Airport (SXB) is located just 4 miles from the city center.
+The airport is fairly well connected to major European cities.
+When we need to purchase plane tickets, we start our search for the best deals on Skyscanner.

 Trains and Buses to Strasbourg

-Before You Go To Strasbourg
+Before You Go to Strasbourg

 Durable Walking Shoes